Women's World Cup news: ‘There is a human element to it - Lloyd explains consoling Thai goalkeeper after USWNT’s 13-goal destruction | Goal.com

 Instead, she went to Thailand goalkeeper Sukanya Chor Charoenying, consoling her after a game in which she was on the wrong end of the heaviest defeat in World Cup history.

-The USWNT were rampant in Reims, particularly in a 10-goal second half, as they began their World Cup in breathtaking fashion.
+The USWNT was rampant in Reims, particularly in a 10-goal second half, as it began its World Cup in breathtaking fashion.

-The team has faced criticism for their celebrations after a handful of their goals, but several players also consoled Thailand players after the game, with many of the Asian nation’s players in tears following their extremely heavy defeat.
+The team has faced criticism for its celebrations after a handful of its goals, but several players also consoled Thailand players after the game, with many of the Asian nation’s players in tears following its extremely heavy defeat.

 “After the game I felt for her and wanted to go up to her and it wasn’t something where I needed the whole world to see,” Lloyd said.